Joint Latvian National Archive Information System

-Project, which started in the end of 2007, includes Historical archive, Government archive, cinema and photo documentation archive and another government archive subsystems.
+The project, which started at the end of 2007, includes Historical archive, a Government archive, cinema and photo documentation archive and another government archive subsystems.

 Receipt, management and storage of information.
 Access to information, its administration and management, as well as design and development.

 Determination and editing system tiered access to files and folders inside the archiving system.
-Architecture provides two logically and physically separate parts – public and internal.
+The architecture provides two logically and physically separate parts – public and internal.

-Quick search through folders and files of archive.
-Quick search on the most frequently asked search criteria.
+A quick search through folders and files of the archive.
+A quick search on the most frequently asked search criteria.

 Versatile and easy to use filter system.